A Local's Complete Guide to London Chinatown

 Serving only premium cuts and the highest quality of ingredients, this loud, bustling restaurant will appeal to a variety of tastes and budgets.
 To top off the whole experience, all of the food is sizzled on your own tabletop stove.

-Events In London Chinatown
+Events in London Chinatown

 Colourful street processions around Trafalgar Square, performances from local artists, traditional food and craft stalls, martial arts and dancing.
 All of the festivities are free to take part in.